 What Does NC Mean in the UFC? | Simply Explained

-In this page, we'll cover what NC means in the UFC, when it occurs in a fight, and show you examples of when it has occurred in the history of the UFC.
+In this page, we'll explain what a No Contest means in the UFC, what events need to happen to have a fight end in an NC, and show examples of when it has occurred in the history of the UFC.

 What Does NC Mean in the UFC?

-The most common situations when it occurs includes:
+The most common situations when a No Contest occurs include:

 • An accidental injury where the fighter can no longer continue

-• Cage problems out of the control of fighter.
-Marc Goddard famously stopped and ruled a fight a NC after there was so much blood on the cage that it was extremely slippery, to the point where the fighters could barely punch without slipping, and much less stand up.
+• Cage problems out of the fighter's control.
+Marc Goddard famously stopped and ruled a fight an NC after there was so much blood on the cage that it was extremely slippery, to the point where the fighters could barely punch without slipping, and much less stand-up.

 Kevin Holland vs Kyle Daukaus